gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 ![Set Sound Pressure Enabled Block](SPLBlocksImages/setSPLEnabled.JPG)

-Sets the sensor's `Enabled` flag to the provided boolean value (true or false).
-This can be used to stop or restart measurements.
+Sets the sensor's `Enabled` flag to `true` to turn the extension on and `false` to turn the extension off.

 ![Get Sound Pressure Level Block](SPLBlocksImages/splData.JPG)